Sensors Guide · Air Combat

 Magnetron

 Simple pulse radar.
 Could detect aircraft but limited range and resolution.
-Used in F-86, MiG-15.
+Used in the F-86 and MiG-15.

 Pulse-Doppler